cortexlabs/cortex/docs/apis/system-packages.md

 # System Packages

-Custom system packages can be installed by overriding the default Docker images used by Cortex.
+Cortex uses Docker images to run workloads.
+These Docker images can be replaced with custom images based on Cortex Images and augmented with your system packages and libraries.
 Your custom images need to live in a container registry (DockerHub, ECR, GCR) that can be accessed by your cluster.

 See `Image paths` section in [cortex config](../cluster/config.md) for all images that can be customized.

-The example below showcases how to override a Cortex Docker image and configure Cortex to use it.
+The example below showcases how to create a custom Docker image and configure Cortex to use it.

 ## Create Custom Image

+Create a Dockerfile to build your custom image.

 ```
 mkdir my-api && cd my-api && touch Dockerfile
 ```

-In your Dockerfile, specify the base image you want to override followed by your customizations.
-In this example we install the `tree` system package.
+Specify the base image you want to override followed by your customizations.
+The sample Dockerfile below inherits from the ONNX Serving image and installs the `tree` system package.

 ```
+# Dockerfile

 FROM cortexlabs/onnx-serve

 RUN apt-get update \